sahil5812/Nur-prototype/README.md

 Trade Execution (Demo)

 ```
+---

--Key Architectural Rules
+- Key Architectural Rules

--Strategy logic never runs inside MT5
+- Strategy logic never runs inside MT5

--MT5 is the single source of market truth
+- MT5 is the single source of market truth

--Explicit agent state and reasoning at all times
+- Explicit agent state and reasoning at all times

--Python and MT5 failures are isolated
+- Python and MT5 failures are isolated

--Deterministic and debuggable execution flow
+- Deterministic and debuggable execution flow

 ---